salesforce-marketingcloud/MC-Cordova-Plugin/README.md

 ## Release History

+### Important TLS Update
+Use Cordova Android version 1.0.3 or higher to guarantee support for TLS 1.1+.
+The Android SDK now supports only TLS 1.1+.

 ### Version 1.1.0
 _Released June 25, 2018_
-> For iOS: Depends on the Marketing Cloud Mobile Push iOS SDK v5.2.x<br>
-> For Android: Depends on the Marketing Cloud Mobile Push Android SDK v5.6.x, the latest version of Cordova, and Android Cordova platform 6.40.<br>
+> For Android: Depends on Android Cordova platform 6.40.<br>
-> The Android SDK now supports only TLS 1.1 and higher.
-You must use Android SDK version 5.5.x or higher and Cordova plugin version 1.1.0 to ensure communication with Marketing Cloud.

 * Updated Android SDK to 5.6.x
 * Updated iOS SDK to 5.2.x